Backward asymptotics in S-unimodal maps: Definitions and graph of S-unimodal maps.

 We denote the set of all chain-recurrent points of $X$ under $f$ by $\cR_f$.
 The relation $x\sim y$ iff $x$ is both upstream and downstream from $y$ is an equivalent relation in $\cR_f$ (e.g. see~\cite{Nor95b}).
 The points of $\cR_f/\sim$ will be the nodes of the graph and so we refer to them as {\bf nodes}.
 Notice that every node is closed and invariant under $f$~\cite{Nor95b}.
 The edges of the graph will be defined through the asymptotics of the system's bitrajectories, as explained below.

-\begin{proposition}[Norton, 1995~\cite{Nor95b}] Given any bitrajectory $t$, there exist nodes $N_1,N_2$ in $\cR_f$, not necessarily distinct, such that $\alpha(t)\subset N_1$ and $\omega(t)\subset N_2$. \end{proposition} \begin{proof} If $x,y\in\omega(t)$ it means that, for every $\epsilon>0$, there are integers $p,q,r$ such that $|x_i-x|<\epsilon$ for $i=p,r$ and $|x_q-y|<\epsilon$, namely $x$ is both upstream and downstream from $y$ and so they belong to the same node.
-The same argument can be repeated in case of the $\alpha$-limit. \end{proof} Notice that, when $\alpha(t)$ and $\omega(t)$ belong to the same node $N$, it means that all points of $t$ actually belong to $N$. \begin{definition}[Milnor, 1985~\cite{Mil85}] A closed invariant set $A$ is an {\bf attractor} if it satisfies the following conditions: \begin{enumerate} \item the basin of attraction of $A$, namely the set of all $x\in X$ such that $\omega(x)\subset A$, has strictly positive measure; \item there is no strictly smaller invariant closed subset $A'\subset A$ whose basin differs from the basin of $A$ by just a zero-measure set. \end{enumerate} \end{definition} \begin{definition} We call a node an {\bf attracting node} if it contains an attractor, otherwise we call it a {\bf repelling node}. \end{definition} \begin{definition} We call period-$k$ {\bf trapping region} of $f$ a collection $\cT$ of $k$ closed intervals $J_1,\dots,J_k$ such that: \begin{enumerate} \item $c$ lies in the interior of $J_1$; \item the interiors of the $J_i$ are pairwise disjoint; \item $f(J_i)\subset J_{i+1}$, where we use the notation $J_{k+1}=J_1$. \end{enumerate} We say that $\cT$ is {\bf cyclic} if, moreover, \begin{enumerate} \item $\partial J_1=\{p_1,\hat p_1\}$ for some periodic point $p_1$; \item $f(\partial J_i)\subset\partial J_{i+1}$. \end{enumerate} When $\cT$ is cyclic, we denote by $\gamma(\cT)$ the periodic orbit passing through $p_1$.
-Sometimes, to emphasize, we denote by $J_i(\cT)$ the $J_i$ interval of $\cT$.
+\begin{prop}[\cite{Nor95b}] Given any bitrajectory $t$, there exist nodes $N_1,N_2$ in $\cR_f$, not necessarily distinct, such that $\alpha(t)\subset N_1$ and $\omega(t)\subset N_2$. \end{prop} \begin{proof}\ If $x,y\in\omega(t)$ it means that, for every $\epsilon>0$, there are integers $p,q,r$ such that $|x_i-x|<\epsilon$ for $i=p,r$ and $|x_q-y|<\epsilon$, namely $x$ is both upstream and downstream from $y$ and so they belong to the same node.
+The same argument can be repeated in case of the $\alpha$-limit. \end{proof} Notice that, when $\alpha(t)$ and $\omega(t)$ belong to the same node $N$, it means that all points of $t$ actually belong to $N$. \begin{defn}[\cite{Mil85}] A closed invariant set $A$ is an {\bf attractor} if it satisfies the following conditions: \begin{enumerate} \item the basin of attraction of $A$, namely the set of all $x\in X$ such that $\omega(x)\subset A$, has strictly positive measure; \item there is no strictly smaller invariant closed subset $A'\subset A$ whose basin differs from the basin of $A$ by just a zero-measure set. \end{enumerate} \end{defn} \begin{defn} We call a node an {\bf attracting node} if it contains an attractor, otherwise we call it a {\bf repelling node}. \end{defn} \blue \begin{defn} We say that a cycle $\gamma$ is {\bf critical}, {\bf regular} or {\bf flip} if, given any $p\in\gamma$, respectively $(f^n)'(p)=0$, $(f^n)'(p)>0$ or $(f^n)'(p)<0$. \end{defn} Notice that the definition is consistent because the derivative of $f^n$ is constant on any $n$-cycle.
+Recall also that this derivative is zero, and so the cycle is superattracting, if and only if $c$ belongs to the cycle. \black \begin{defn} We call period-$k$ {\bf trapping region} of $f$ a collection $\cT$ of $k$ closed intervals $J_1,\dots,J_k$ such that: \begin{enumerate} \item $c$ lies in the interior of $J_1$; \item the interiors of the $J_i$ are pairwise disjoint; \item $f(J_i)\subset J_{i+1}$, $i=1,\dots,k$, where we use the notation $J_{k+1}=J_1$. \end{enumerate} We say that $\cT$ is {\bf cyclic} if, moreover, \begin{enumerate} \item $\partial J_1=\{p_1,\hat p_1\}$ for some periodic point $p_1$; \item $f(\partial J_i)\subset\partial J_{i+1}$. \end{enumerate} We denote by $|\cT|$ the period of $\cT$.
+When $\cT$ is cyclic, we denote by $\Gamma(\cT)$ the periodic orbit passing through $p_1$. \blue We say that $\Gamma(\cT)$ is the {\bf minimal} cycle of $\cT$ (see Thm.~\ref{thm:RepellingNodes}).
+In general, we say that a cycle $\gamma$ is minimal when $\gamma=\Gamma(\cT)$ for some trapping region $\cT$. \black Sometimes, to emphasize, we denote by $J_i(\cT)$ the $J_i$ interval of $\cT$.
+We denote by $\Jall=\Jall(\cT)$ the union of the interiors of all the $J_i$.
+We say that a cyclic trapping region is a {\bf flip trapping region} if any two $J_i$ have an endpoint in common, otherwise we say it is a {\bf regular trapping region}. \end{defn} \blue \begin{prop} A cyclic trapping region $\cT$ is flip (resp. regular) iff $\Gamma(\cT)$ is flip (resp. regular).
+Moreover, $|\cT|=|\Gamma(\cT)|$ if $\cT$ is regular while $|\cT|=2|\Gamma(\cT)|$ if $\cT$ is flip. \end{prop} \black